Kate Baker: Early life and career

-Baker was born on 23 April 1861 in Cappoquin, County Waterford, Ireland, to Catherine Baker (née Sheffield) and Francis Wilson Baker, a heraldic painter.
-Her father died when Baker was only 3 months old, and the family subsequently moved to Williamstown, Victoria in 1870 to live with her mother's sister, who was the wife of the then mayor, Edward Crane.
-Baker's early education was at Williamstown North State school.
-In 1881 she became a teacher at Hyde Street State school in Footscray, before taking charge in 1881 of a school at Wanalta Creek near Rushworth.
-Whilst teaching at the school, she boarded at the home of the parents of pupil Isaac Furphy, before the next year moving to board with the parents of Joseph Furphy in Burramboot East.
+Baker was born on 23 April 1861 in Cappoquin, Ireland, to Catherine Baker (née Sheffield) and Francis Wilson Baker, a heraldic painter.
+Her father died when Baker was only 3 months old, and the family subsequently moved to Williamstown, Victoria, in 1870 to live with Catherine's sister, who was the wife of the then mayor, Edward Crane.
+Baker attended Williamstown North State school, and in 1881 she became a teacher at Hyde Street State school in Footscray.
+Later, in 1886 she taught at a school at Wanalta Creek near Rushworth.

 Meeting and correspondence with Joseph Furphy

+Whilst teaching at Wanalta school she boarded at the home of the parents of pupil Isaac Furphy, before the next year moving to board with the parents of Joseph Furphy in Burramboot East.

-Before leaving her lodgings to move to Melbourne, Baker was forced to remain in place for three days due to wild weather.
-Joseph Furphy, who had been working outdoors, returned home for several days and, at the urging of Furphy's grandmother, the two met and talked through the night.
-Furphy had moved to Shepparton from Hay in 1883, after which his marriage broke down with his wife Leonie, who he had married in 1867 when she was 16.
-Joseph’s sister, Annie, speculated he harboured suspicions Leonie had flirted with a distant relation, leading the couple to live in separate quarters.
-In an interview with the ABC, great-nephew Roger Furphy said the Furphy family believes the meeting that night between Furphy and Baker went beyond discourse.
-Certainly it made a lasting impression on Baker, who later recalled to reporter J. K. Ewers that Furphy "had much the same style in speaking as in writing, discursive, breaking into side issues, but ever returning to the main topic", and that "at the time of meeting him I compared him in my mind to the gentle scholar in Longfellow's Tales of a Wayside Inn.
+Before leaving her lodgings to move to Melbourne, Baker was delayed for three days due to weather.
+Joseph Furphy, who had been working outdoors, returned home for several days, and the two met.
+The encounter made a lasting impression on Baker, who later recalled to reporter J. K. Ewers that Furphy "had much the same style in speaking as in writing, discursive, breaking into side issues, but ever returning to the main topic", and that "at the time of meeting him I compared him in my mind to the gentle scholar in Longfellow's Tales of a Wayside Inn.
 Later, knowing him more perfectly, I likened him to Leonardo da Vinci...".